-Maintenance charges have been computed based on \$91,792 per month, which reflects an approximately 2.0% increase effective January 1, 2023.
-Garage and rental income are based upon current lease terms.
+Maintenance is based on \$100,933 per month, which reflects a 10.0% increase effective January 1, 2024.
+Garage and rental income are based upon current lease terms and anticipated modifications due to lease extension.
 Electricity submetering is based upon monthly consumption reports generated by an independent consultant.
 Laundry income is based upon a contract.
-A special assessment of \$120,000 will be billed over seven months commencing June 1, 2023.
 Other fees and income are based upon historical experience or contracts.